docs.kde.org

 Server name entry

-If you know the host name (or IP address) of the server you want to connect to, you can enter it directly into the Address: input.
+If you know the host name (or IP address) of the server you want to connect to, you can enter it directly into the Connect to: input.

-If you want to connect to a machine named megan, which is running a VNC server on screen 1 (5901), you can enter megan:1 and choose VNC as the protocol in the Address: input.
+If you want to connect to a machine named megan, which is running a VNC server on screen 1 (5901), you can enter megan:1 or megan:5901 and choose vnc as the protocol in the drop down box.

 Entering a hostname into Remote Desktop Connection